Middletown, NJ Misdiagnosis Attorney

 Why Choose Drazin & Warshaw to Represent You in Your NJ Medical Malpractice Lawsuit?

 When you’ve been injured by a healthcare worker’s preventable mistake, we understand you may be angry and frustrated.
 You trusted them to “do no harm.”
 They failed you and your family.
-Two generations of lawyers at Drazin & Warshaw have been proud to be a strong voice for victims of medical malpractice in New Jersey.
-For more than 65 years, we have fought hard to get our clients the compensation and justice they deserve.
+Three generations of lawyers at Drazin & Warshaw have been proud to be a strong voice for victims of medical malpractice in New Jersey.
+For more than 70 years, we have fought hard to get our clients the compensation and justice they deserve.

 Our reputation throughout Monmouth and Ocean counties and across New Jersey speaks for itself.
 We are known as the personal injury lawyers who never back down.
 We put extensive resources and outstanding levels of medical knowledge to work for each client who walks through our doors in need of compassionate, aggressive legal representation.